 Are there different kinds of high-dividend stocks?

-When to invest in dividends, stocks are typically divided into two types.
+When learning how to invest in dividend stocks and funds, investors should know that stocks are typically divided into two types.
 The first type includes those that have a high dividend yield.
 The second type consists of those that have strong potential for dividend growth.